EBI-Metagenomics/EukCC/docs/bin_merging.rst

 Preparing your linked reads
 =============================
 If you have paired-end read data you should create a sorted alignment.
+If you have multiple read files, you can create multiple BAM files.

 For this you will need the contigs that were used to create this bins.
 Alternatively merge all bins into a pseudo-assembly file.